 A people born into sin

 The parallels to our own life and walk with God are striking.
 The Passover story is a great example of the biblical principle of “foreshadowing”: people, events or practices that existed pre-Christ, point towards their future fulfilment in Christ, and are a reflection of what was to come.

 As the Israelites of ancient times, we also once were slaves to sin.
-Not of our own choosing though, but as descendants of Adam we were bound to sin, and the prince of this age had us firmly in his grip.
+Like them also, we did not choose to be slaves, but as descendants of Adam we were bound to sin, and the prince of this age had us firmly in his grip.
 We were part of his dominion, used by him to engage in works of darkness.
 By our own strength, we never had any hope of escape.